 The Wazuh agent runs on Linux, Windows, macOS, Solaris, AIX, and other operating systems.
 It can be deployed to laptops, desktops, servers, cloud instances, containers, or virtual machines.
-It provides threats prevention, detection, and response capabilities.
-It is also used to collect different types of system and application data, that it forwards to the Wazuh server through an encrypted and authenticated channel.
+The agent helps to protect your system by providing threat prevention, detection, and response capabilities.
+It is also used to collect different types of system and application data that it forwards to the Wazuh server through an encrypted and authenticated channel.

-The Wazuh agent has a modular architecture, where different components take care of their own tasks: monitoring the file system, reading log messages, collecting inventory data, scanning system configuration, looking for malware, etc. Users can enable or disable agent modules via configuration settings, adapting the solution to their particular use cases.
+The Wazuh agent has a modular architecture.
+Each component is in charge of its own tasks, including monitoring the file system, reading log messages, collecting inventory data, scanning the system configuration, and looking for malware.
+Users can manage agent modules via configuration settings, adapting the solution to their particular use cases.

 The diagram below represents the agent architecture and components:

 Log collector: This agent component can read flat log files and Windows events, collecting operating system and application log messages.
-It does support XPath filters for Windows events and recognizes multi-line formats (e.g. Linux Audit logs).
+It supports XPath filters for Windows events and recognizes multi-line formats like Linux Audit logs.
 It can also enrich JSON events with additional metadata.

-Command execution: Agents can run authorized commands periodically, collecting their output and reporting it back to the Wazuh server for further analysis.
-This module can be used to meet different purposes (e.g. monitoring hard disk space left, getting a list of last logged in users, etc.).
+Command execution: Agents run authorized commands periodically, collecting their output and reporting it back to the Wazuh server for further analysis.
+You can use this module for different purposes, such as monitoring hard disk space left or getting a list of the last logged-in users.

 File integrity monitoring (FIM): This module monitors the file system, reporting when files are created, deleted, or modified.
-It keeps track of file attributes, permissions, ownership, and content.
+It keeps track of changes in file attributes, permissions, ownership, and content.
 When an event occurs, it captures who, what, and when details in real time.
-Additionally, this module builds and maintains a database with the state of the monitored files, allowing queries to be run remotely.
+Additionally, the FIM module builds and maintains a database with the state of the monitored files, allowing queries to be run remotely.

 Security configuration assessment (SCA): This component provides continuous configuration assessment, utilizing out-of-the-box checks based on the Center of Internet Security (CIS) benchmarks.
 Users can also create their own SCA checks to monitor and enforce their security policies.

-Malware detection: Using a non-signature based approach, this component is capable of detecting anomalies and possible presence of rootkits.
-Monitoring system calls, it looks for hidden processes, hidden files, and hidden ports.
+Malware detection: Using a non-signature-based approach, this component is capable of detecting anomalies and the possible presence of rootkits.
+Also, it looks for hidden processes, hidden files, and hidden ports while monitoring system calls.

-Active response: This module runs automatic actions when threats are detected.
-Among other things, it can block a network connection, stop a running process, or delete a malicious file.
-Custom responses can also be created by users when necessary (e.g. run a binary in a sandbox, capture a network connection traffic, scan a file with an antivirus, etc.).
+Active response: This module runs automatic actions when threats are detected, triggering responses to block a network connection, stop a running process, or delete a malicious file.
+Users can also create custom responses when necessary and customize, for example, responses for running a binary in a sandbox, capturing network traffic, and scanning a file with an antivirus.

-Containers security monitoring: This agent module is integrated with the Docker Engine API in order to monitor changes in a containerized environment.
+Container security monitoring: This agent module is integrated with the Docker Engine API to monitor changes in a containerized environment.
 For example, it detects changes to container images, network configuration, or data volumes.
-Besides, it alerts on containers running in privileged mode and on users executing commands in a running container.
+Besides, it alerts about containers running in privileged mode and about users executing commands in a running container.

-The Wazuh agent communication with the server takes place through a secure channel (TCP or UDP), providing data encryption and compression in real time.
-Additionally, it includes flow control mechanisms to avoid flooding, queueing events when necessary and protecting the network bandwidth.
+The communication of the agent with the server takes place through a secure channel (TCP or UDP), providing data encryption and compression in real time.
+Additionally, it includes flow control mechanisms to avoid flooding, queueing events when necessary, and protecting the network bandwidth.

-The registration of the Wazuh agent is necessary prior to connecting it to the server for the first time.
-This process provisions the agent with a unique pre-shared key that is used for authentication and data encryption.
+You need to enroll the agent before connecting it to the server for the first time.
+This process provides the agent with a unique key used for authentication and data encryption.